EEOB-BioData/BCB546X-R/_episodes/01-r-language-basics.md

 ---
-title: "Introduction to R and RStudio"
+title: "R Language Basics"
-teaching: 50
+teaching: 30
-exercises: 30
+exercises: 20
 questions:
-- "How to find your way around RStudio?"
-- "How to interact with R?"
+- "How to do simple calculations in R"
-- "How to manage your environment?"
+- "How to assign values to variables and call functions?"
+- "What are R's vectors, vector data types, and vectorization?"
 - "How to install packages?"
 - "How can I get help in R?"
 objectives:
-- "To gain familiarity with the various panes in the RStudio IDE"
-- "To gain familiarity with the buttons, short cuts and options in the RStudio IDE"
 - "To understand variables and how to assign to them"
-- "To be able to manage your workspace in an interactive R session"
 - "To be able to use mathematical and comparison operations"
 - "To be able to call functions"
 - "To be able to find and use packages"
 - "To be able to read R help files for functions and special operators."
 - "To be able to seek help from your peers."
 keypoints:
-- "Use RStudio to write and run R programs."
 - "R has the usual arithmetic operators and mathematical functions."
 - "Use `<-` to assign values to variables."
 - "Use `ls()` to list the variables in a program."